Skip to Content

 How to Run Email Template Seeds:

-• Seed: pnpm migration template-email --type seed
+• Seed: pnpm migration template-email-notification --type seed

-• Remove: pnpm migration template-email --type remove
+• Remove: pnpm migration template-email-notification --type remove

 Term Policy Templates